+Govia GTR Railway Limited v ASLEF [2016] EWCA Civ 1309 was the first occasion on which an application to restrain industrial action based on European Law had been made in an English court.
 The series of strikes by drivers on Southern Rail set the battleground for the Govia case.
-Govia's application for an interim injunction to prevent the strikes going ahead was not based on an alleged breach of part V of the Trade Union and Labour Relations (Consolidation) Act 1992, but on the EU fundamental freedoms of provision of services (Article 56 TFEU) and freedom of establishment (Article 49 TFEU), and the relevant EU case law on industrial action.
+Govia's application for an interim injunction to prevent the strikes going ahead was not based on an alleged breach of Part V of the Trade Union and Labour Relations (Consolidation) Act 1992.
+It was based on the EU fundamental freedoms of provision of services (article 56 TFEU) and freedom of establishment (article 49 TFEU) and the relevant EU case law on industrial action.

-The most well-known authorities on this issue are the decisions of the CJEU in Viking Line and Laval.
-In Viking (an Article 49 TFEU case), the purpose of the industrial action was to prevent a Finnish shipping company from reflagging its vessel to Estonia where it would be able to crew it with less expensive Estonian crew.

-In Laval (an Article 56 TFEU case), the aim of the action was intended to compel a building company to accept the terms of a Swedish collective agreement rather than employing Latvian workers on cheaper terms and conditions.
+The most well-known authorities on this issue are the decisions of the CJEU in Viking Line ABP and Laval.
+In Viking (an article 49 TFEU case) the purpose of the industrial action was to prevent a Finnish shipping company from reflagging its vessel to Estonia where it would be able to crew the vessel with less expensive Estonian crew.
+In Laval (an article 56 TFEU case) the aim of the action was intended to compel a building company to accept the terms of a Swedish collective agreement rather than employing Latvian workers on cheaper terms and conditions.
 In both cases the CJEU concluded that the industrial action was a disproportionate and unlawful interference with the fundamental freedoms enjoyed by the companies.

-This proportionality analysis is entirely different to the approach to the lawfulness of strike action contained in part V of TULR(C) A. Under domestic law, a court will not have regard to the legitimacy of the strike action but will simply ask itself whether there is a trade dispute and whether the balloting requirements set out in part V have been complied with.
+This proportionality analysis is entirely different to the approach to the lawfulness of strike action contained in Part V of TULRCA.
+Under domestic law, a court will not have regard to the legitimacy of the strike action but will simply ask itself the question of whether there is a trade dispute and whether the balloting requirements set out in Part V has been complied with.

-Govia: the facts

-In Govia, the train company argued that the industrial action was an unlawful interference with its rights under Article 49 (based on the fact of its 35% French ownership) and the rights of itself and the passengers who may seek to use its trains under Article 56.
-The application for an interim relief was unsuccessful both at first instance and in the Court of Appeal, even with the benefit of both courts applying the relatively low threshold under American Cyanamid.
+In Govia the train company argued that the industrial action was an unlawful interference with its rights under article 49 (based on the fact of its 35% French ownership) and the rights of itself and the passengers who may seek to use its trains under Article 56.
+The application for an interim relief was unsuccessful both at first instance and in the Court of Appeal, even with the benefit of both courts applying the relatively low threshold under American Cyanmid; is there a serious issue to be tried?

-Dealing first with Article 49, Govia sought to argue that the strike action called by the union was likely to discourage the (part) French-owned entity from expanding its operations within the UK.
-However, having reviewed the CJEU decision in Viking, Elias LJ noted that the critical issue was not the effect of the proposed industrial action but the effect on the employer if it had to accept the terms imposed by the unions.
+Dealing first with article 49, Govia sought to argue that the strike action called by the union was likely to discourage the (part) French-owned entity from expanding its operations within the UK.
+Having reviewed the CJEU decision in Viking, Elias LJ noted that the critical issue was not the effect of the proposed industrial action but the effect on the employer if it had to accept the terms imposed by the unions.
+The following quotation (taken from paragraph 30) is key:

-The following quote (taken from para 30) is key: 'It is plain from these paragraphs that the measure which was likely to hinder or make less attractive the exercise of the freedom of establishment was not the mere fact that damage may result from the industrial action; it was the objective which the industrial action was seeking to achieve.'
+"It is plain from these paragraphs that the measure which was likely to hinder or make less attractive the exercise of the freedom of establishment was not the mere fact that damage may result from the industrial action; it was the objective which the industrial action was seeking to achieve."